bergwerf/bergwerf.github.io/README.md

 role in many of my projects, and I enjoy designing beautiful and innovative interfaces.
 I like brainstorming together with a team to find the path towards a good product, and to make technical descisions that are future-proof.
-I have an academic background is in physics, mathematics, and theoretical computer science.
+I have an academic background in biophysics, pure mathematics, and theoretical computer science.